ibmcloudprivate2/httpbin-wrapper/docs-src/docs/nodejs.md

  https://docs.docker.com/get-started/
 ```

-- you can list your docker image again on your machine
+- you can list your docker image again on your machine, you will notice you will have hell0-world image in your local repo

 ```
 docker images